bsnead/practice1/README.md

 ## Session 3: Introduction to React

 This is where the fun begins!
 We will start to make web applications in React, going over the fundamentals and all the necessary components.

+## Week 4: React, Continued, HTTP/API request

+Take a deeper dive into react and start applying some of the advanced javascript techniques that we learned during session 2.
+You will learn about state and props, and how the parent and child components interact.
+Furthermore, we will go over HTTP requests, APIs, and how to pull data from APIs using a node module called axios, which will make your app a lot more functional